sbenos101/image-transparent-background-tool/README.md

 npm init -y / npm install express multer sharp / npm start

-Key Features of the Image Compressor / Resizer (v1) are listed below:
+Key Features of the Transparent Background Tool (v1) are listed below:

 • Removes white or near-white backgrounds by analysing each pixel and making them fully transparent
 • Converts images to PNG format while preserving the original dimensions (no resizing)